 Free Electone sheet music and registrations for Paula Tsui’s 婚紗背後.

-I sat on this for a while.
-Actually, I had the arrangement cleaned up and recorded before June was even over.
+I sat on this for too long.
+I had the arrangement cleaned up and recorded before June was even over.

-There were various reasons for this relay.
-In short, let me just say, I wasn’t in the mood to play and record a sad song.
+There were various reasons for this delay.
+But in short, let me just say, I wasn’t in the mood to play and record a sad song.

-The COVID-19 Pandemic was still going strong.
+The COVID-19 Pandemic is still going strong.
 The partial re-opening after two months of weirdly named lockdown didn’t feel as rejuvenating as it should be too.

 Worse, I had some fracases with official agencies.
 I more or less … “won” the case, put it that way.
 But it left such an awful aftertaste I was forced to repeat a certain decision I made five years ago.

 A certain decision … Oh, never mind, I’m behaving like a ditched bride.
 This isn’t a grouch post but an Electone one.